-Rim National Park, British Columbia, consists of three geographically
+Rim National Park Reserve of Canada (PRNPR), in British Columbia, consists

-is named for the longest of a series of beaches
+is named for the longest of a series of beaches on Vancouver Island's

 difficult hiking which was originally used as a life saving trail for

-for shipwrecked mariners battling the elements of Vancouver
+shipwrecked mariners battling the elements of Vancouver Island's west

 Black Rock Oceanfront Resort: Magnificent Black Rock Oceanfront Resort Hotel, in Ucluelet, is true luxury with spectacular accommodations & awe-inspiring views of ocean on one side and rainforest on the other.
 Facilities available for meetings and events. more

 Ecosummer Expeditions: Have a whale of a time at Orca Camp!
 Sea kayak with Orcas and Humpback whales along BC's Johnstone Strait.
 Join an intimate group of travelers, paddling out on three, four, or six-day kayaking adventures with expert guides. more